From Ben@xxxxxx

 answer-machine in full length record mode (rather than the 5 seconds per

 message mode I fiddled it to do) and the display says "15".
-I write a note
+I write

 for Martin the BBTFH[2] (someone you want to be on good terms with, lessen